Glossary

 The trigger configuration for an Agent.
 One Agent can have multiple Skills:

-- Scheduled — runs on a cron schedule (daily, weekly, etc.)
+- Scheduled — runs on a saved prompt's schedule (see Scheduled Prompts)

 - Webhook — triggered by an external system via HTTP